 No foreign transaction fees

-Signup Bonus: 40,000 bonus miles (equivalent of $400 in travel statement credit) when you spend $3,000 on purchases within three months.
+Signup Bonus: 40,000 bonus miles (the equivalent of $400 in travel statement credit) when you spend $3,000 on purchases within three months.
 The best thing about the Barclaycard Arrival+ is you can use your “miles” to pay for any travel purchases made with your card.
 This allows you to find the best deal without being limited by the hotels, airlines, or rental cars used by a specific rewards program.

 Points: 2x miles on all purchases.
 Cardholders earn 2 miles for every dollar spent.
 Period.
 As a bonus, cardholders receive 5% of the miles they redeem.
 For example, if you redeem 30,000 miles ($300), you receive 1,500 miles back ($15).